VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 foo_SOURCES=foo.c
 ```

-Thus, two program files, which are helloworld and foo respectively, will be
+Thus, two program files, which are `helloworld` and `foo` respectively, will be
 generated during compilation.

-__Prompt__ `Foo` is generally used to specify a hypothetical object or
+__PROMPT__ `Foo` is generally used to specify a hypothetical object or
 name, which should be replaced by the real name in an actual project.
-Demo
+Sample
-programs after this section can all be added into samples project in this
+programs after this section can all be added into the samples project in this
 way.

 Having such a simple project frame and Automake/Autoconf script template,